socketio/socket.io-website/docs/categories/02-Server/server-instance.md

 ## Complete API

-The complete API exposed by the Server instance can be found [here](../../server-api.md#server).
+The complete API exposed by the Server instance can be found [here](../../server-api.md#server) sockit.io() use to listen